 I used one pin nail at the top and bottom of each panel to keep the panel from shifting.

-Step 8.
-Fill the Pocket Holes.
 I used my pocket hole plug cutter to make pocket hole plugs.
 Apply glue to the pocket hole and insert the plug.
 Once the glue was dry I trimmed the plugs flush with a chisel.

-Step 9.
-Finish the Doors.
 I filled any holes or gaps with Ready Patch and used my random orbit sander to sand the doors smooth.
 I used my HomeRight Super Finish Max to spray primer on the doors.
 Once the primer was dry I lightly sanded with 220 sandpaper.